Democrats could win 50 House seats. Here's how

 The losses unnerved Democrats, but some comforted themselves by blaming flawed individual campaigns.
 After all, Democrats still outnumbered Republicans in the area.

 But on Nov.
 8, 2016, the shift became impossible to ignore.
-For the first time since President Dwight D. Eisenhower, the Republican presidential ticket had come out on top in Iowa in a statewide 16-point swing from 2012.
+For the first time since President Dwight D. Eisenhower, the Republican presidential ticket had come out on top in the county as part of a statewide 16-point swing from 2012.

 Blum, dismissed by some as an "accidental congressman" who got lucky 2014, handily won re-election as well.